Authoring With Course Cafe

 Course Cafe is built upon WordPress.
 There are many online general training tutorial for WordPress if you want more information than this site’s documentation provides.
 However, even if you already know how to use WordPress, you should still read this site’s instructions, because significant additions and changes and been made.

-This manual will describe how to author with Course Cafe.
+This manual describes how to author with Course Cafe.
 Authoring with Course Cafe is similar to composing in a word processor such as Microsoft Word.
 In fact, much of the time it will be simpler.
 You will just type and use a few tools.
-However, there some differences and and added complexity to build a course with multiple lessons and to publish it in multiple forms.
+However, there some differences and and added complexity concerning how to build a course with multiple lessons and to publish it in multiple forms.

 Course Cafe is built upon WordPress.
 There are many online general training tutorial for WordPress if you want more information than this site’s documentation provides.
 However, even if you already know how to use WordPress, you should still read this site’s instructions, because significant additions and changes and been made.